Kefir Smoothie (Dairy-Free)

 Not all kefirs are good on a keto diet.
 Regular unsweetened kefir yogurt made from cow milk contains about 12 grams of net carbs per cup which is quite high on a keto diet.

-No, traditional kefir is made from cow milk but coconut kefir is vegan made from coconut milk.
+No, traditional kefir is made from cow milk, but coconut kefir is vegan and made from coconut milk.

 Yes, Kefir has a sour tart taste due to the carbon dioxide left after the fermented process.